alashworth/stan-monorepo/README.md

 ##### Not Unimportant

 * While messing around with Cotire unity builds, I discovered that a lot of the unit tests erroneously use `EXPECT_FLOAT_EQ` instead of `EXPECT_DOUBLE_EQ` for tests with `double` and `fvar<double>`, and I was getting angry compiler errors about ambiguous template function calls having to do with type widening and type narrowing.
 I started fixing them but there were too many to just go off and spend time to resolve them all.

+* I should probably write an export target so that users can call `make install`.

 ##### Wishful Thinking